 Things you need to do as a member of the plan are listed below.
-If you have any questions, please call AvMed's Member Engagement Center (phone numbers are printed on the back cover of this booklet).
-We are here to help.
+If you have any questions, please call AvMed's Member Engagement Center (phone numbers are printed on the last page of this booklet).
+We're here to help.